Alternatives for VA disability firms

 Important boundary

-Pete does not try to replace billing, trust accounting, generalized calendar management, or broad law practice management.
+The VA disability operating layer does not replace billing, trust accounting, generalized calendar management, or broad law practice management.

 Can Pete replace Clio?

 Not as broad practice management.
-Pete focuses on VA disability case workup.
-A firm may still use Clio or another tool for billing, calendaring, and firm operations.
+The VA disability operating layer can work beside Clio or another tool for billing, calendaring, and firm operations.

 Why would a Clio firm use Pete?